Unboxed-Software/solana-course/content/local-setup.md

 The `solana config get` command will return the following:

 - `Config File` - the file Solana CLI is located on your computer
-- `RPC URL` - endpoint you are using, connecting you to localhost, Devnet, or mainnet
+- `RPC URL` - endpoint you are using, connecting you to localhost, Devnet, or Mainnet
 - `WebSocket URL` - the websocket to listen for events from the cluster you are targeting (computed when you set the `RPC URL`)
 - `Keypair Path` - the keypair path used when running Solana CLI subcommands
 - `Commitment` - provides a measure of the network confirmation and describes how finalized a block is at that point in time